anderooovel/RMK-Testylesanne/README.md

 - Collect data for more days to make the probabilities more realistic
 - Investigate the possible delay between the actual bus location and when it's updated on the website.
 There may be a small buffer or lag (maybe 30–60 seconds), so adjusting the recorded times slightly earlier might improve accuracy
+- The data collection and processing scripts could be combined into one for better structure and less duplication

 ---